anoma/namada/documentation/dev/src/explore/design/ledger/ibc.md

 ### Connection
 - ConnectionOpenInit (`connections/{identifier}` is inserted and the state is `INIT`)
+  - Check that the connection does not exist in the prior state
   - Check that the client identifier is valid
     - Check that `clients/{client-id}/clientState` exists on this ledger